Natural Posterior Network: Deep Bayesian Uncertainty for Exponential Family Distributions: Additional Experiments

 \subsection{Histogram of Uncertainty Estimates}

 We visualize the histogram distribution of the entropy of the posterior distribution accounting for predictive uncertainty for ID (MNIST/NYU) and OOD (KNMIST and Fashion-MNIST/LSUN classroom and LSUN church + KITTI) (see Fig.~\ref{fig:entropy-histograms}).
 We clearly observe lower predictive entropy for ID data than for OOD data for both MNIST and NYU datasets.
 On one hand, the entropy clearly differentiates between ID data (MNIST) and any other OOD datasets (KMNIST, Fashion MNIST, OODom) for classification.
 We intuitively explain this clear distinction since the samples from the OOD datasets are irrelevant for the digit classification task.
 On the other hand, the entropy is still a good indicator of ID (NYU) and OOD datasets (LSUN classroom and LSUN church + KITTI) for regression although the distinction between ID and OOD datasets is less strong compared to MNIST.
 We intuitively explain this behavior since the task of depth estimation is still relevant to LSUN classroom and LSUN church + KITTI.
-Interestingly, as the NYU dataset contains indoor pictures, the entropy of OOD indoor pictures (i.e. LSUN classroom) have lower entropy than OOD outdoor pictures (LSUN church + KITTI).